gena-tokarev/client-record-app/README.md

 3. Run `docker-compose up db`.
 4. Run `yarn start:dev`.
 5. Fill the db with test data: `yarn db:fill`.
 (Optional).
-6. Open `localhost:3000`

 ### Docker development (Quick demo)
 1. Change the `DB_HOST` env variable value to `DB_HOST=db`
 2. Make sure you have `docker` installed.
 3. Run `docker-compose up --build`.
-4. Open `localhost:3000`

 ## Log in
-You can either register a new user or use an existing one if you ran the project locally and passed the step with `yarn db:fill`:
+You can either register a new user or use an existing one if you ran the project locally and ran `yarn db:fill`:
 *Login:* `dev-user@example.com`
 *Password:* `Dev-user-example-password$1`